-Access to Computer Rooms should be restricted to authorised systems and networks administrators.
-Other individuals admitted to a Computer Room should be required to sign in.
+Access to Data Centres and Server Rooms should be restricted to authorised systems and networks administrators.
+Other individuals admitted should be required to sign in.
 The signing in log should record date, name, company, reason for entering, time in and time out.

-Consideration should be given to the installation of security cameras to monitor and record individuals going in and out of Computer Rooms.
+Consideration should be given to the installation of security cameras to monitor and record individuals going in and out of Data Centres/Server Rooms.
 Access to diagnostic ports or other facilities should be controlled to ensure they are only available to approved persons.